The Kindness Patrol is a yearly event designed to encourage kids to deliver random acts of kindness to members of the community.

-This year’s Kindness Patrol will be taking place on May 28th, 2017 at Stanley Park in Vancouver, BC.
-We’ll be meeting at Second Beach from 11 am to 1 pm, where we’ll be giving out acts of kindness to unsuspecting pedestrians and park-goers.
+The 2017 Kindness Patrol took place on May 28th, 2017 at Stanley Park in Vancouver, BC.
+We met at Second Beach and swarmed the area with kindness to surprised and grateful pedestrians, bicyclists and park-goers.

-Can’t make it down to join us?
+Couldn’t make it down to join us this year?
 No problem.
 The Kindness Patrol isn’t about being at a certain place at a certain time.
 We encourage everyone to launch a Kindness Patrol in their own neighborhood and community.

 Click here to learn how.

 The Kindness Patrol is a community initiative started by the #TheDrFs, two Vancouver-based clinical psychologists whose work as therapists inspired them to spread more joy.
 The 2017 Patrol marks their third annual event.